 We conduct collaborative research on all aspects of quantitative medicine and health care.
 Approaches include mathematical modeling and simulation of biomedically relevant systems and the analysis and integration of heterogeneous data sets covering all scales, from molecules to populations.
-Center for Quantitative always has opportunities for talented and motivated staff at all levels, from high school students to faculty.
-Please see our current opportunities.
+The Center for Quantitative Medicine always has opportunities for talented and motivated staff at all levels, from high school students to faculty.

 In the news

 - Medication Reconciliation Hackathon, April 5th & 6th 2019The Office of Health Strategy Medication Reconciliation Hackathon Presented by UConn Health.
 This event will be held at UConn Health on Friday April 5th & Saturday 6th 2019 from 8am-5pm.
 Hackathon Target Participants: • Prescribing clinicians • Pharmacists • Analysts • Informaticians • Software engineers • Developers & Programmers • Students in medicine, pharmacy, & […]

 - Dr. Sherli Koshy-Chenthittayil has been invited to give a talkDr.
 Sherli Koshy-Chenthittayil has been invited to give a talk at the 34th Annual Pacific Rim International Conference on Disability and Diversity on March 4 & 5, 2019.
 To learn more about this event, please visit bit.ly/PacRim1422

 - New $3M NIH Grant Targets Respiratory Infection with Math.
 ModelingNo one is ever pleasantly surprised to find mold growing on food that has been left in the fridge too long.
 But everyday there is plenty of mold around us that we don’t see, including hundreds of spores of some types of invisible mold that we unknowingly inhale.
 While this probably sounds pretty alarming and […]